-7.4.
+8.4.
 Display screen equipment

-All staff who use computers daily as a significant part of their normal work have a display screen equipment (DSE) assessment carried out.
+All staff who use computers daily as a significant part of their normal work will undertake a display screen equipment (DSE) assessment for each workplace.
 'Significant' is taken to be continuous/near continuous spells of an hour or more at a time.
+Staff should raise any issues with their line manager.